MahdinOhi/DevNet/README.md

-# :computer: DevSearch - Connect With Developers From Around The World!
+# :computer: DevNet - Connect With Developers From Around The World!

 ### Technologies Stack
 - Django